Yorkshire Terrier and Australian Silky Terrier

 History of the Yorkshire Terrier in Australia

-In Australia the Yorkshire Terrier was one of the few Toy Breeds to the mentioned in Tyzack's Annual published 1912.
-Some 58 importations from England from 1890 to 1911 were listed as well as another 50 in the Stud Book.
+In Australia the first Silky and Yorkshire Terrier Club was founded in 1908, the Yorkshire Terrier being one of the few Toy Breeds to be popular at that time[4c].
+Some 58 importations from England from 1890 to 1911 were listed.
+Additionally another 50 were listed in the Stud Book[4a].

 Yorkies have arrived in Australia at various times ever since, the most worthy of mention being Mrs Molly Hole ("Stragar") who migrated here in the early 1970's accompanied by 8 bitches and 2 stud dogs and encouraged so many others in this breed.